pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 - @ap:s #box(width: 1fr, repeat(gap: 1.5pt)[.])
 2020

 == Krita Palette Creator <ap:kp>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     I made this project as I often wanted to pick colors from an image, but due to the shading and jpeg compression artifacts, it was hard to choose a representative color.
 I checked if Rosetta Code had the algorithm, and it didn't.
 I checked other languages, and Java was the most readable one, so I ported the java code almost line to line, and then contributed the code.

     I wanted a program which helped me pick distinct colors, while reducing the number of actual colors which are similar.
 Turns out, the algorithm isn't suitable for my usecase, but I still manage to use it.
-]
+  ].trim(),
+)
 #columns(2)[
   #block(height: 1fr, width: 100%)[
     #set text(size: 0.8em)